 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to Him, and he will make your paths straight.” – Proverbs 3:5-6

 If you do lose your way and relapse, it is okay.
-Our stabilization program in Pompano is designed to get you back on track.
+Our stabilization program is designed to get you back on track.
 You do not need to be ashamed of a relapse, but you should get help immediately to prevent spiraling out of control back into your addiction.

-Our Christian recovery programs are designed to help you find long-lasting success and to strengthen your relationship with God at the same time.
+Our faith-based recovery programs are designed to help you find long-lasting success and to strengthen your relationship with God at the same time.
 If you or a loved one is struggling with substance abuse, do not be afraid to ask for help.